19bk/water_shop_app/README.md

 To configure M-Pesa integration:

 1. Obtain API credentials from Safaricom Developer Portal.
-2. Add your credentials to the `lib/config/mpesa_config.dart` file (create if it doesn't exist):
+2. Add your payment credentials to the `lib/config/mpesa_config.dart` file (create if it doesn't exist):

   ```
 class MpesaConfig {